checklist/checklist-support/docs/checklists/checklists.md

 {:toc}
 </details>

-## Creating checklists
+## Creating Checklists

-To create a new checklist, navigate to the Checklists page and click on the New Checklist button:
+To create a new checklist, navigate to the Checklists page and select the New Checklist button:

 ![Create Checklist](/assets/images/checklists/checklist-add.png)